All Episodes

 94,708,000 of your fellow Americans are out of the labor force.

-You'd have to go back to 197 to find a lower labor force participation rate.
+You'd have to go back to 1977 to find a lower labor force participation rate.

-So you got on top of that, hundreds of thousands of Americans dropping out of the labor force.
+So you got, on top of that, hundreds of thousands of Americans dropping out of the labor force.

-We have millions more in poverty, millions more on food stamps, you have a deficit and a debt that's spiraling out of control.
+You have a deficit and a debt that's spiraling out of control.

 And just this week, the president goes out there and says, by every measure imaginable, the economy is growing great.